Jordan Poole: High school career

-As a freshman at Rufus King High School in Wisconsin, Poole once made a game-tying three-point shot in the closing seconds after coming off the bench.
+As a freshman at Rufus King High School in Wisconsin, Poole once made a three-point shot to tie a game in the closing seconds after coming off the bench.
 Poole visited Illinois, Wisconsin, Indiana, Drake and Marquette as a blue chip high school basketball recruit.
 Then, he visited Michigan for the September 26 football game between the 2015 Wolverines and BYU, receiving an offer that weekend.
 He returned to campus on October 17 for the rivalry game against Michigan State.
 On October 23, 2015, four-star recruit Poole became the first commitment for the Class of 2017 after a home gym visit from head coach John Beilein and assistant coach LaVall Jordan and multiple Michigan campus visits.
 Poole had several competing offers including Illinois, Indiana, Nebraska, Memphis, Marquette, Virginia Tech and Auburn.
 At the time of his commitment, he was the 2nd-ranked overall prospect and the 1st-ranked shooting guard in the national class of 2017.
 As a junior, Poole was a 2016 WBCA All-State Boys Basketball first team selection.

 On July 1, 2016, Poole announced that he would transfer from Rufus King to La Lumiere School in Indiana for his senior year, where he would experience a campus lifestyle, play a schedule with several ESPN broadcasts, and be teamed up with then-unsigned class of 2017 prospects Brian Bowen and Jeremiah Tilmon.
-By the time Poole signed his National Letter of Intent to play college basketball for Michigan as part of a three-scholarship player incoming class with Isaiah Livers and Eli Brooks on November 11, 2016, he was the 90th ranked overall prospect.
+By the time Poole signed his letter of intent to play college basketball for Michigan as part of a three-scholarship player incoming class with Isaiah Livers and Eli Brooks on November 11, 2016, he was the 90th-ranked overall prospect.
 Poole was a member of the 2017 Dick's National High School Champion La Lumiere team.
-In the Dick's National Championship game, Poole posted 13 points, 3 steals, 3 rebounds and 4 assists, and shot 3–7 on his three-point shots.
+In the Dick's National Championship game, Poole posted 13 points, three steals, three rebounds and four assists, and shot 3–7 on his three-point shots.
 The 13 points included a shot clock buzzer beater in the closing seconds of the third quarter.
 La Lumiere, which included 2017 McDonald's All-Americans Bowen and Jaren Jackson Jr., defeated perennial power Montverde Academy, who was led by Canadian sophomore R. J. Barrett.
-La Lumiere had lost the 2016 Dick National Championship game prior to Poole's arrival.
+La Lumiere had lost the 2016 Dick's National Championship game prior to Poole's arrival.